MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to remove CD Burning features.
 File Explorer allows you to create and modify re-writable CDs if you have a CD writer connected to your PC.

-If you enable this policy setting, all features in the File Explorer that allow you to use your CD writer are removed.
+- If you enable this policy setting, all features in the File Explorer that allow you to use your CD writer are removed.

-If you disable or do not configure this policy setting, users are able to use the File Explorer CD burning features.
+- If you disable or do not configure this policy setting, users are able to use the File Explorer CD burning features.

+> [!NOTE]
-Note: This policy setting does not prevent users from using third-party applications to create or modify CDs using a CD writer.
+> This policy setting does not prevent users from using third-party applications to create or modify CDs using a CD writer.
 <!-- NoCDBurning-Description-End -->

 <!-- NoCDBurning-Editable-Begin -->